snakster/cpp.react/tutorials/BasicSignals.md

 {% endhighlight %}

 The `With` utility function creates a `SignalPack` from a variable number of given signals.
-A single signal can be used directly as the first argument, but multiple signals are usually wrapped in `SignalPack` instead of passing them directly.
+A single signal can be used directly as the first argument, but multiple signals are wrapped by `With` instead of passing them directly.

 The example can be made more concise, because the body of `concatFunc` consists of operators only:
 {% highlight C++ %}